32 Questions to Ask When Renting an Apartment: The Ultimate Checklist

 How much is the deposit?
 What are the move-in costs?Find out exactly how much it will cost you to move in.
 Depending on the type of property you are moving into, most rentals will require an application fee.
 For deposits, this can vary; they may require one month to three months of rent upfront.
 Typically in Miami, you'll have to pay first and last months' rent up front, plus one month of deposit if you are renting a condo.
 If you are renting in a rental community, they will usually require one month's rent deposit, plus $1000-$1500.

-Also ask whether you’ll need to pay any elevator deposits or move-in fees that the building may require.
+Also ask whether you'll need to pay any elevator deposits or move-in fees that the building may require, or other costs related to moving.
 Many move-in deposits are refundable either after moving in or once you move out.

 What is the application process and screening criteria?As mentioned above, there will be requirements for you to be approved as a tenant.
 Most rentals will require an application fee for them to do a background check and reference check.
 If you are applying to rent a condo in a condo building with an HOA, you will likely need condo board approval prior to moving in.
 Find out how long it typically takes to be approved for move-in so you can plan accordingly.